gitter-lab/pria_lifechem/dataset/README.md

 The pria_lifechem subdirectory in the parent directory contains scripts for preprocessing a chemical screening dataset for training new models.

-`download.sh` is the a downloading script for all the files mentioned above.
+`download.sh` is a script to download the Zenodo files mentioned above and move them into the expected local directories.